Nancy Virginia Weare spent 33 years at her family’s summer camp at Plum Island. In 1993, after Nancy retired, she wrote “Plum Island: The Way It Was.”

 Mass Moments On February 22, 1860, thousands of striking shoe workers filled Lyceum Hall in Lynn.
 By choosing to begin their protest on Washington’s birthday, the strikers were invoking the memory of their revolutionary forefathers.
 Lynn had been a shoe making town since the early 1800s.
 Hard times […]

-The weaver, after loading a new pirn wrapped with thread into a shuttle, drew the loose end through the hole with her breath.
-No one connected this habit with the observation that weavers were dying of what was then called consumption at a higher rate than the general public.
+The weaver, after loading thread into a shuttle, drew the loose end through the hole with her breath.
+No one connected this habit with the observation that weavers were dying of consumption, known now as tuberculosis.

 Puritans founded Ipswich during the “Great Migration” of the early 17th Century.
 Many residents of the town descend from immigrants who arrived in the late 19th and early 20th centuries to work in the mills.